MileHacker Logo

 City Driving Tips

-• Standard U.S. Driving laws apply.
+• Standard U.S. The rules of the road apply.
 Drive on the right side.
-Seatbelts mandatory for all occupants.
-Always stop at red lights and obey posted speed limits.
+Seatbelts are required for all occupants.
+Always make a stop at red lights and obey posted speed limits.

-• Parking is very expensive in downtown garages.
+• Parking is very expensive in the central business district garages.
 Street parking is often metered and can be limited.
 Residential street parking requires a permit.

 • Use parking apps like SpotHero or ParkChicago to find and pay for parking spots.